snowflakedb/snowpark-python/hybrid-demo/README.md

 3. run the notebook in this directory.

-- downloads possibly way too slow on my VPN.
-Initially I tried on VPN + sfctest0
+# notes:

-# other notes:
+DO NOT USE A VPN. downloads possibly way too slow on my VPN.
+Initially I tried on VPN + sfctest0 and hybrid experience was not fun.

 - writing a python-backed DF back to Snowflake:
     - snowflake bug prevents us from writing to sql with to_sql: https://stackoverflow.com/questions/78168268/using-pandas-to-sql-and-getting-typeerror-not-all-arguments-converted-during